Marikina Church: Architecture

+Venerated Marian image

-On 23 October 1791, the church was consecrated by the Archdiocese of Manila for the Virgin's said title so that it could not be used for any secular purpose.
+On October 23, 1791, the church was consecrated by the Archdiocese of Manila for the Virgin's said title so that it could not be used for any secular purpose.
 In 1898, during the Philippine–American War, the first image was burnt along with pertinent records of the devotion in Marikina.
 In 1902, a new image was created, and is the one presently venerated in the parish.